shinya7y/UniverseNet/configs/waymo_open/README.md

 - KAP denotes KITTI-style AP (IoU thresholds: 0.7 for vehicles, 0.5 for pedestrians and cyclists).
 - In addition to ATSS+SEPC, UniverseNet uses Res2Net-v1b-50, DCN, and multi-scale training (640-1280).
 - The settings for normalization layers (including whether to use iBN of SEPC) depend on the config files.
-- All models were trained and evaluated using fp16 (mixed precision).
+- Most models were trained and evaluated using fp16 (mixed precision).
 - Each model was fine-tuned from a corresponding COCO pre-trained model.

 ### full train, f0val